Optimal Aggregation Strategies for Social Learning over Graphs: Maximizing error exponent

-Next, we introduce two important quantities related to the learning performance in the \emph{non-cooperative} scenario, where the ASL algorithm update \eqref{eq: ASL} at agent $k$ becomes Here and in the following, we use the superscript `$\sf nc$' for variables associated to the non-cooperative scenario.
-Let $\Phi_k^{\sf nc}(\theta)$ denote the $\theta$-related error exponent for agent $k$ in this single-agent setup for each $\theta\neq\theta_1$:
+Next, we introduce two important quantities related to the learning performance in the \emph{non-cooperative} scenario, where the ASL algorithm update \eqref{eq: ASL} at agent $k$ becomes Here and in the following, we use the superscript `$\sf nc$' for variables associated with the non-cooperative scenario.
+Similar to \eqref{eq: limiting random variable} in the social learning setting, we introduce the steady-state log-belief ratio for agent $k$: